-in the future work, we would like to study the issues about quantum teleportation after we obtain the solutions for $\hat{Q_{A}}$ and $\hat{Q_{B}}$ in this model.
-In the present work, for simplicity and a clear picture, we will first look at the two-point functions of the internal degrees of freedom $Q$ of the moving detector Bob solely.
-We will consider two different kinds of trajectories for Bob--(i) Bob is uniformly accelerated and (ii) Bob moves at constant velocity.
-By calculating the solutions and the two-point correlation functions for $Q$ of the detector Bob under these two types of trajectories, we will understand the feature of acceleration and the feature of inertial motion so that we can apply these results to the future applications.
+In future work, we would like to study issues pertaining to quantum teleportation after we obtain the solutions for $\hat{Q_{A}}$ and $\hat{Q_{B}}$ in this model.
+In this work, for simplicity and a clear picture, we will first look solely at the two-point functions of the internal degrees of freedom $Q$ of the moving detector Bob.
+We will consider two different kinds of trajectories for Bob:(i) Bob is uniformly accelerated and (ii) Bob moves at a constant velocity.
+By calculating the solutions and the two-point correlation functions for $Q$ of the detector Bob under these two types of trajectories, we will understand the features of acceleration and inertial motion and be able to apply these results to future applications.

-\section{Two-point functions of the internal degrees of freedom $Q$ for a moving detector}
+\section{TWO-POINT FUNCTIONS OF THE INTERNAL DEGREES OF FREEDOM $Q$ FOR A MOVING DETECTOR}

-We focus on the moving detector Bob.
-For simplicity, we just consider the moving detector Bob, and temporarily ignore the other static detector Alice in the action $S$ in Eq.~(\ref{Stot1}), then the action only has $Q_{B}$ part is the following
+We now focus on the moving detector Bob.
+For simplicity, we consider only the moving detector Bob and temporarily ignore the static detector Alice in the action $S$ in Eq.~(\ref{Stot1}).
+The only action that has a $Q_{B}$ part is then the following

-The Heisenberg equations for the operators and the fields are written down in \cite{LH2005}(we take $\hat{Q}_{B}=\hat{Q}$ from now on, and also we take $m_{0}=1$ in the numerical calculation later) are shown in Appendix B(includes the solutions of the mode functions and the definitions of the states for the quantum field $\Phi$ and the internal degree of freedom $\hat{Q}$).
-Later, we start from the two-point correlations function $\langle Q(\tau-\tau_{0})Q(\tau''-\tau''_{0})\rangle_{v}$ for the moving detector Bob.
+The Heisenberg equations for the operators and the fields are written in \cite{LH2005}(we take $\hat{Q}_{B}=\hat{Q}$ from now on, and we also take $m_{0}=1$ in a later numerical calculation) are shown in Appendix B(including the solutions of the mode functions and the definitions of the states for the quantum field $\Phi$ and the internal degrees of freedom $\hat{Q}$).
+Later, we start with the two-point correlations function $\langle Q(\tau-\tau_{0})Q(\tau''-\tau''_{0})\rangle_{v}$ for the moving detector Bob.